sibbl/home-assistant-chatgpt-plugin/README.md

 ## Setup

-1. Download the `custom_components` directory of this repository
+1. Install via [HACS](https://hacs.xyz) as custom repository OR download the `custom_components` directory of this repository
 1. Restart your Home Assistant
 1. Add the "ChatGPT plugin" integration to your Home Assistant by following its instructions
 1. Start chatting 🚀

+## Troubleshooting

+If you have some troubles, simply try the steps again.
+After removing the integration, it's not necessary to restart Home Assistant.

 ## Roadmap